federico-rocco/VQE/README.md

 quarkonium.py contains the spcifics for the quarkonium model hamiltonian, while mapping.py converts construction and destruction operators into pauli operators through Jordan-Wigner mapping.

 'main_excited' and 'main_noise' are the main files, respectively for finding ground + excited states and for finding the ground state with noise extrapoation.
+In the mains, algorithm, optimizer, ansatz and hamiltonian objects need to be instantiated and passed to the eigensolver object.
+You can choose to use a real QC or a simulator in the algorithm (IBMQ takes a lot more time, several hours at least to find the ground state).
+The ansatz can be a generic UCC (around 30 of circuit depth for 3 orbitals and 1 fermion) or the quarkonium specific one that takes less time (set quark=True in the ansatz).